 Look at the flowers closely, and you will find a multitude of tiny stars, woven together as fine as lace.
 They bring to mind moonlight and magic.
 And indeed, the elder has always been associated with faeries and other worlds, dabbling at the threshold of this world and the next.
 An old legend goes that one can glimpse the fairy king himself by falling asleep under an elder at midsummer.
 And how easy to believe these stories, filling your basket on a hot summer's day, your fingers dusted with golden pollen, breathing in their sweetness.
 You really feel you might get whisked away.

-Medicinally, elderflower is known as a plant that clears heat.
+Medicinally, Elderflower is known as a plant that clears heat.
 Taken hot in tea, the flowers promote circulation and open the sweat glands, helping to cleanse the skin and cool the body.
-This is especially useful in bringing down a fever, for which purpose elder is often paired with yarrow and peppermint.
-Soothing and decongestant, elder makes a wonderful ally for hot and damp respiratory conditions, from allergies to colds; a weak tea makes a nice solution to use in the neti-pot in such instances.
+This is especially useful in maintaining optimal body temperature, for which purpose Elder is often paired with Yarrow and Peppermint.
+Soothing and decongestant, Elder makes a wonderful ally for hot and damp respiratory conditions, from allergies to colds; a weak tea makes a nice solution to use in the neti pot in such instances.
 They also make a lovely topical remedy for irritated skin, helping to reduce redness and speed healing time.
 Taken as a daily tonic, they soothe the nerves, helping to promote restful sleep and lift the spirits (I believe they bring a little of that fairy magic into one's life).

 - 4 cups water

 - ½ cup honey